 Greyhound top speed is about 35 to 39 miles per hour, and it can hit its top speed in just six strides.

 The greyhound's lean body creates an inverted "S" shape, from a deep chest curve and a high, tucked-in waist that's close to their back legs.
 Their streamlined body makes them perfectly suited to fast, short-distance running.
 The American Kennel Club says that greyhounds have a narrow, aerodynamic skull and shock-absorbing footpads, creating a running style and gait built for speed.

-The Greyhound’s running style and gait are what allow him to run fast.
-Like cheetahs, greyhounds run using a rotary gallop style, which lends itself to sprinting.
-The order of the legs hitting the ground rotates; first the front left leg touches down, then front right, then rear right and then rear left.
-Both animals also use a two stage gait.
-In one stage their bodies and legs are stretched out parallel to the ground, and in the other stage their bodies are compressed with front and rear legs overlapping beneath the animal.
+Like cheetahs, greyhounds run using a rotatory (or rotary) gallop style, which lends itself to sprinting, explains the University of Minnesota College of Veterinary Medicine.
+In this gait, the order of the legs hitting the ground rotates: First the front left leg touches down, then front right, then rear right, and then rear left.
+In one stage, their bodies and legs are stretched out parallel to the ground, and in the other stage their bodies are compressed with front and rear legs overlapping beneath the animal.
 This is when the legs pound the ground to push forward with speed.

 Animals that use this gait include carnivores (like cheetahs), rodents, swine, and small ungulates.
 The rotatory gallop is the fastest of all gaits but the animals that use it can only keep up the gait for short periods of time.
 The greyhound can achieve speeds of 37 mph, although some sources say they can run up to 45 mph.
 The cheetah is even faster, though it usually keeps its speed up for only 15 seconds or so at a time.